 - There may be more at stake if you don’t stay vigilant.
 A lone person (especially a woman, though I will defend to the death my right to travel solo and the fact that it is worth it and not a “stupid” idea tantamount to “asking for trouble,” but that’s a rant for another day) is more of a target than a group.
 It’s scary when you find yourself in an ambiguous or threatening situation without a group to rely on for support.
 Traveling alone means being on constant low-level alert (which means you’ll also probably be the one to save the next group you travel with from being scammed or robbed or harassed, because this type of vigilance quickly becomes second nature).
 It also means that you may need more of a back-up plan when heading into remote areas (such as hiking up a mountain on which there is poor cell service, for example), because ideally you don’t want to have to saw off your hand.

 There are obviously plusses and minuses to solo and group travel, and the dynamic completely changes the feel of a trip.
-I love travel of both kinds, but get the sense that many people can’t imagine enjoying a solo trip as much as a group one, if at all.
+I love travel of both kinds, and sometimes I’ve even had a bit of the best of both worlds, meeting a temporary travel companion while on a solo trip.
+However, I get the sense that many people can’t imagine enjoying a solo trip as much as a group one, if at all.
 So in my next post I’ll talk about how to travel alone, if you think the prospect sounds maybe-kind-of-fun-but-mostly-terrifying.